makersacademy/takeaway-challenge/README.md

 - For my own sanity wrote a test for #place to return true if passed: "pie", 40, "mash", 12, "chips", 7, 323

+- Wrote test for edge case of passing arguments missing a quantity to #place.
+Test red.

+- Added guard clause to #place to raise error if the size of the dishes array is not equal to size of the quantities array.
+Test green.

+- Refactored the guard clause out to a helper method #check_order

 ### Reflections

 I feel I have implemented a good solution, with good test coverage, and fully isolated tests.